syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Allowed State
-The states of the `BottomSheet` can be controlled using the `AllowedState` property.
-The default value is `All`, allowing all states.
+The `BottomSheet` allows to control the transition between the states using the `AllowedState` property.
+The default value is `All`, which allows transitions between all available states.
 This property accepts the following values:

-*   **FullExpanded** - The sheet can expand to cover the full screen.
+* **FullExpanded** - It will allow transitions only between the FullExpanded and Collapsed states.
-*   **HalfExpanded** - The sheet can expand to half of the screen height.
+* **HalfExpanded** - It will allow transitions only between the HalfExpanded and Collapsed states.
-*   **All** - The sheet can transition between all available states (FullExpanded, HalfExpanded, Collapsed, and Hidden).
+* **All** - Allows transitions between all available states (FullExpanded, HalfExpanded, Collapsed, and Hidden).

 {% tabs %}
 {% highlight xaml %}